 BBC Radio Devon “Pause For Thought”s

-Kimwei has been a regular Pause For Thought guest since 2017 and has provided more than 45 thought provoking spoken pieces for BBC Devon’s early morning listeners.
+Kimwei was been a regular Pause For Thought guest from 2017-2020 and has provided more than 45 thought provoking spoken pieces for BBC Devon’s early morning listeners.

 Because You Invited Me, for the BBC Home Truths project 2019